Duality and small functors: A non-functorial Bousfield-Friedlander localization

-Lemma \ref{A.8}(\ref{s3}) guarantees the existence of the filler $B\to S$, and hence $B\to P$ by the universal property of the pullback.
-Factor $w$ as $w=kl$ where $l\colon X\to T$ is a cofibration and $k\colon T\to P$ is a fibration and both are weak equivalences.
-Then, $X$ is a retract of $T$, since $f$ is a fibration.
-We construct the required filler by composing the lift $B\to T$ with the retracting map $T\to X$. \end{proof} \begin{proof}[Proof of Theorem~\ref{main}] It remains to factor a map $f\colon X\to Y$ in \cat C as $f=ji$, where $i$ is a $Q$-cofibration and $Q$-equivalence and $j$ is a $Q$-fibration.
-The proof is the same as in \cite[A.10]{BF:gamma}.
+By Lemma \ref{A.8}(\ref{s3}) $v$ is a $Q$-fibration, hence there exists the filler $B\to S$, and hence $B\to P$ by the universal property of the pullback.
+If we factor $w$ as $w=kl$ where $l\colon X\to T$ is a cofibration and $k\colon T\to P$ is a fibration and both are weak equivalences, then there exists a lift $B\to T$ in the commutative square $i\to k$, since $i$ is a cofibration and $k$ is a trivial fibration in \cat C.

+Next, $X$ is a retract of $T$ over $Y$, since $f$ is a fibration and there exists a lift in the above commutative square.
+We construct the required filler by composing the lift $B\to T$ with the retracting map $T\to X$.
+Commutativity of the bottom triangle in the square $i\to f$ with the lift $B\to X$ constructed follows from the commutativity of the above diagram.

+Different argument: since the above retraction is over $Y$, then the map $f$ is a retract of the composition $v'k$, which is a $Q$-fibration, since $v'$ is a base change of a $Q$-fibration $v$ and $k$ is a trivial fibration in \cat C, hence $f$ is also a $Q$-fibration. \end{proof}

+The following definition was suggested by A.~K.~Bousfield in a private correspondence together with the ``only if'' direction in the previous lemma.